Deduced spectrum of interacting protons accelerated after the impulsive phase of the 15 June 1991 solar flare

 Astronomy and Astrophysics

-Kocharov, L; Debrunner, H; Kovaltsov, G; Lockwood, J; McConnell, M L.; Nieminen, P; Rank, G; Ryan, James; and Schonfelder, V, "Deduced spectrum of interacting protons accelerated after the impulsive phase of the 15 June 1991 solar flare" (1998).
+Kocharov, L; Debrunner, H; Kovaltsov, G; Lockwood, J; McConnell, Mark L.; Nieminen, P; Rank, G; Ryan, James M.; and Schonfelder, V, "Deduced spectrum of interacting protons accelerated after the impulsive phase of the 15 June 1991 solar flare" (1998).
 Astronomy and Astrophysics.
 46.

 © European Southern Observatory (ESO) 1998